BoE sees inflation breaking 3% but won't rush to unwind stimulus

-LONDON, June 24 (Reuters) - The Bank of England said inflation would peak above 3% as Britain's locked-down economy reopens, but the rise further beyond its 2% target would only be "temporary" and most policymakers favoured keeping stimulus at full throttle.
+LONDON (Reuters) -The Bank of England said inflation would peak above 3% as Britain’s locked-down economy reopens, but the rise further beyond its 2% target would only be “temporary” and most policymakers favoured keeping stimulus at full throttle.

 Sterling fell as the BoE’s nine monetary policymakers voted 8-1 once again to keep their government bond-buying programme at 875 billion pounds ($1.22 trillion).